pkt-cash/ns-projects/projects/template.md

 *Please check one or more:*

 1. Conflicts
-  1. [ ] A company is receiving the funds
+  1. [ ] An organization is receiving the funds
-    1. [ ] Company has financial relationships with one or more reviewers: *specify whom*
+    1. [ ] Organization has financial relationships with one or more reviewers: *specify whom*
-    2. [ ] Company has no financial relationships with any reviewers
+    2. [ ] Organization has no financial relationships with any reviewers
   2. [ ] An individual is receiving the funds
-    1. [ ] Individual works for same company as one or more reviewers: *specify whom*
+    1. [ ] Individual works for same organization as one or more reviewers: *specify whom*
     2. [ ] Individual has other financial relationships with one or more reviewers: *specify whom*
-    3. [ ] Individual does not work for the same company as any reviewer
+    3. [ ] Individual does not work for the same organization as any reviewer
 2. No Pumping
   1. [ ] Project results will present information which might lead to PKT price speculation
     * If selected, please attach a paragraph detailing the information which will be presented and any steps which will be taken to prevent this from potentially misleading the public.